freelabz/secator/README.md

 ```

 You can register this command with Click by adding it to the list
-`secsy.cli.ALL_CMDS`, and then use it from the CLI:
+`secator.cli.ALL_CMDS`, and then use it from the CLI:

 ```
-secsy x bigdog --help
+secator x bigdog --help
-secsy x bigdog loadsofcats.com secsy x bigdog loadsofcats.com -timeout 1 -rate 100 -json
+secator x bigdog loadsofcats.com secator x bigdog loadsofcats.com -timeout 1 -rate 100 -json
 ```

 Note that as CLI options defined in the class are automatically added to the